 The extent of the language barrier may come as a surprise to first-timers to Japan.

-It has a camera input option and is available offline for Android 2.3 and above, and is free to download.
+It has a camera input option and is free to download.

 Many of the translations are hardly perfect, but your hosts and others you meet will at least get the gist of what you're trying to say.